 In 1788 Pierre de Sales Laterrière traveled from Canada to Massachusetts to study medicine.
 Born around 1743, he had been a practicing doctor for many years.
-Originally from France, his practice was in Canada, where he had emigrated.
-But for the next year he would become part of the community of French in New England.
+Originally from France, he had his practice in Canada, where he had emigrated.
+But for the next year he would belong to the community of French in New England.

 Laterrière claimed to have received medical training in France, but he had no documents to prove it.
 That meant he had to take an examination to obtain permission to practice.
 Unable to pass the exam, Laterrière traveled to Massachusetts for training.

 For one year he studied at Harvard medical college, becoming its first foreign graduate.
 While in the Boston area, he made friends with many of the French ex-patriots living there.